bossanova808/CommerceMailer/README.md

 # Commerce Mailer

-Makes it easier to implement forms to sent Craft Commerce products, carts and orders by email, using full Craft templates for the email.
+Makes it easier to implement forms to sent Craft Commerce products, carts and orders by email (usually to the store owner but optionally to others as well), using twig templates for the email.

+Supports Ajax with JSON responses, and has simple spam trapping.

+### Notes on the spam trapping

+* First, I suggest only using forms with a `toEmail` parameter behind a login as there is obviously a lot of potential for abuse there.
+* For forms not behind a login, use the `internalName` paramter which is matched against the whitelist in settings (and you supply just the name part of the email, the internal domain comes from settings).
-Supports Ajax with JSON responses, and has simple spam trapping via the Honeypot technique (copies [Pixel & Tonic's Contact Form][contactform] for this).
+* Also, spam trapping is done via the Honeypot technique (copies [Pixel & Tonic's Contact Form][contactform] for this) if you set a honeypot field name in settings.

 ## Installation